pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 it will again complain about resources that don't exist, so it's time to make them.

 The first new resource we need is the env file.
-We'll push our git repo to a remote on Github to make this (and later, other) configuration available to the pipelines.
+We'll push our git repo to a remote on GitHub to make this (and later, other) configuration available to the pipelines.

-Use these GitHub [instructions](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) to create a new repository on Github.
+Use these GitHub [instructions](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) to create a new repository on GitHub.
 You can skip the part
 about using `git init` to set up your repo, since this was completed earlier in the procedure.